valkyrie-fnd/valkyrie-site/README.md

 ### Generate docs
 ```
+yarn clean-api-docs
 yarn gen-api-docs
 ```
-This command generates md documentation for openapi specifications.
+These commands generates md documentation for openapi specifications.
 Requires Valkyrie to be present on the system

 ```
 yarn gen-provider-docs